Course description

 Earn level badges as you work through the course.
 With this feature, we aim to give you a fun way to track your progress and celebrate all your wins along the way.

-This is for you if you want:
+This course is for you if you want:

-Ready to get started?
+ready to get started?

 The 60 Day Money Back Guarantee